 - Solicited-node multicast

-Assigned multicast addresses are reserved for predefined groups of devices.
 An assigned multicast address is a single address used to reach a group of devices running a common protocol or service.
-Assigned multicast addresses are used in context with specific protocols such as DHCPv6.Two common IPv6 assigned multicast groups are following:
+Assigned multicast addresses has used in context with specific protocols such as DHCPv6.Two common IPv6 assigned multicast groups are the following:

 - All-nodes multicast group